benofbrown/darksouls/DSIII_Low_Death.md

 - Run down to the *Halfway Fortress* bonfire, chat to *Anri* and *Horace*.
 - Kill the first two mobs with the tree stumps and drop down to the left to find another *Titanite Shard*.
 Drop down again near here for yet another *Titanite Shard*.
 - Go around the left hand edge of the area, carefully killing the four mobs.
 Drop down for an *Estus Shard*.
-- **[Potential Danger]** Kill the crucified mob and head to the *Crucifixion Woods* bonfire, grabbing the soul item on the way.
+- **[Potential Danger]** Kill the crucified mob and head to the *Crucifixion Woods* bonfire, grabbing the *Ember* and soul item on the way.
 - **[Potential Danger]** Go to the edge of the water, drop down when it's low and run to the other side, grabbing the *Fallen Knight* set.
+Grab the soul item nearby.
-Carefully run past the gank squad, down the ladder and light the *Farron Keep* bonfire.
+- Carefully run past the gank squad, down the ladder and light the *Farron Keep* bonfire.

 ### Farron Keep

+- Go out and slightly to the right.
+Use the *Dagger*'s quickstep and head to the base of the slope you can see.
+Run up the steps and extinguish the flame.
+Pick up the *Homeward Bone* here and backtrack to the bonfire.
 - Go out and to the left slightly, don't sprint until near the swamp edge to minimise poison risk.
 - Grab the *Estus Shard*, and just after it a *Titanite Shard*.
 - Go up the hill carefully, there are two ghrus at the top.
 Kill them and extinguish the flame.
-- **[Potential Danger]** Kill the jumping ghru.
-Grab the *Titanite Shard* near him, and the other *Titanite Shard* on the way up the hill.
+- Walk around the jumping ghru.
+Grab the *Titanite Shard* near the wall, but leave the other well alone (it will aggro the ghru).
 - Kill the ghru at the top of the stairs, and grab the *Purple Moss Clump* before extinguishing the flame.
 - Run to the *Keep Ruins* bonfire and rest.
-- Head down the ramp to the domed building on the right.
+- Head down the ramp to the domed building on the right, drop off the side of the ramp near the top to grab a *Titanite Shard*.
 - Grab the *Undead Bone Shard* near the slugs, then go up the ladder.
 Go around the side of the building and kill the Crystal Lizard for a *Twinkling Titanite*.
 Go through the illusory wall to get the *Dreamchaser's Ashes*.
 - Take the lift up, but don't fight the Stray Demon.
 Instead go the other way, drop down and go around the side, killing the two Crystal Lizards there for two *Large Titanite Shards*.
 Also get the *Dragoncrest Shield* and start using it.
 - Homeward Bone to *Firelink Shrine*.
 I used to take the lift back down but the drop from the gate can kill you if you don't get it quite right so it's safter to warp out.
+- Talk to *Sirris of the Sunset Realm*.
-- Give the *Dreamchaser's Ashes* to the *Shrine Handmaiden* and sell her all your soul items.
+- Give the *Dreamchaser's Ashes* to the *Shrine Handmaiden* and sell her all your soul items, *Embers*, and unused equipment.
-- Go to *Andre* and upgrade your sword to *Raw Astora Sword +4*.
-Also use the three *Estus Shards* to reinforce your estus.
+- Go to *Andre* and upgrade your weapon to *Sellsword Twinblades +4*.
+Also use the two *Estus Shards* to reinforce your estus.
 - Go to the *Firekeeper* and level up *Vigour* as much as you can.
-- Go to *Yoel of Londor* and choose the *Draw Out True Strength* option, also levelling up *Vigour*.
+If it hits 25, then start levelling *Dexterity* instead.
 - Burn the *Undead Bone Shard* that you have.
+- Warp to *Cliff Underside*.
+- Go down to where the rats are and light the *Dilapidated Bridge* bonfire.
+Also equip the *Bloodbite Ring*.
+- Kill *Holy Knight Hodrick*.
+- Backtrack to the right of the bonfire (but left of the main path) and kill the crystal lizard there for a *Sharp Gem*.
+- Go through the graveyard, pick up the *Mortician's Ashes* and *Undead Bone Shard*.
+- Open the short cut door, then kill the *Curse-rotted Greatwood*.
+- Warp to *Keep Ruins*, then run to *Farron Keep Perimeter* and light it.
+- Keep going past the bonfire, kill the giant Crystal Lizard, open the door and grab the *Sellsword Twinblades*, *Sellsword Set* and *Farron Coal*.
+- Use a Homeward Bone to warp back to Firelink.
+- Talk to the handmaiden and sell the *Sellsword Twinblade* you just picked up, and the duplicate *Sellsword Set*.
+- Talk to Andre, give him the *Farron Coal* and Sharp infuse the *Sellsword Twinblade +4*.
+- Talk to *Grierat* to get the *Curl Up* gesture.
+- Burn the two *Undead Bone Shards*.
+- Go to *Yoel of Londor* and choose the *Draw Out True Strength* option, also levelling up *Dexterity* (you should have 25 Vigour already).

 ### Point of no return

 Once we've got the *Dark Sigil* from *Yoel of Londor* we will gain one Hollowing with each death.
 As we now have a working death counter, this is the point at which we don't need to reset on death, although a death now would be disappointing.

+### Shield of Want

+From now on you either want to have this shield equipped all the time, or switch to it quickly after a boss fight for maximum souls.
+You can't use it as a shield as you won't have enough *Strength*, but I don't use it as a shield anyway.

 ## Phase II: Easy mode

 This phase is pretty easy as you're quite OP by this point, but there are a couple of points that can be quite tricky.
 It generally takes me around an hour and 45 minutes.
 The Raw Astora Sword +4 does 229 AR, and you should have 24 Vigour by now.
 Along with 9 upgraded Estus flasks it shouldn't be too hard.

-- Warp to *Cliff Underside*.
-- Go down to where the rats are and light the *Dilapidated Bridge* bonfire.
-Also equip the *Bloodbite Ring*.
-- Kill *Holy Knight Hodrick*.
-- Go through the graveyard, pick up the *Mortician's Ashes* and *Undead Bone Shard*.
-- Open the short cut gate, then kill the *Curse-rotted Greatwood*.
 - Warp to *Farron Keep*.
-- Use the quickstep from the dagger to get past the basilisks and run up the ramp, killing the jumping ghru.
-- Extinguish the last flame, cure your poison, kill *Yellowfinger Heysel* and homeward bone to *Firelink Shrine*.
-- Talk to *Sirris of the Sunset Realm*.
-- Talk to *Greirat* and give him *Loretta's Bone*.
-- Sell the Deacons and Crystal Sages souls, and any other soul items.
-- Give the handmaiden the *Mortician's Ashes*, *Paladin's Ashes*, and *Patches' Ashes*.
-- Buy a *Gold Pine Resin*.
-- Level *Vigour* if less than 40, else level *Endurance*
-- Go to *Andre* and reinforce estus.
-- Burn the two *Undead Bone Shards*.
-- Warp to *Keep Ruins*, then run to *Farron Keep Perimeter* and light it.
 - Kill the *Abyss Watchers* using the *Gold Pine Resin*.

 ### Catacombs of Carthus

-- Grab the 2 x *Carthus Rouge*.
-- Head back the other way and drop down.
+- Head to the right and drop down.
 - Kill the hat-wearing skeleton and pick up the *Undead Bone Shard* the ball of skeletons drops.
 - Run to the bonfire and light it.
 Don't rest if you don't have to.
-- Grab the *Grave Warden Ashes*.
 - Cut down the bridge, and go down it.
 - Run to the *Abandoned Tomb* bonfire, light it and rest.
 - Pick up three *Large Titanite Shards* then go in to the cave.
 - Kill the two crystal lizards for a *Twinkling Titanite* and a *Titanite Chunk*, grab the two *Large Titanite Shards* and the *Yellow Bug Pellets*.
 - Run to the *Demon Ruins* bonfire, picking up the *Shield of Want*, *Speckled Stoneplate Ring* and two *Large Titanite Shards* on the way.
 - Warp to *Firelink Shrine*.
-- Talk to *Greirat* again, he'll give you the *Curl Up* gesture.
+- Talk to *Greirat* again, tell him to go raiding.
-- Sell all soul items, including boss souls.
+- Sell all soul items, including boss souls, and any equipment you're not using.
+Also sell the *Twinkling Titanites*.
-- Hand in the *Grave Warden Ashes*.
-- Buy a *Gold Pine Resin*.
-- Upgrade your sword to *Raw Astora Sword +7*.
+- Upgrade your sword to *Sharp Sellsword Twinblades +7*.
-- Level up *Vigour* if less than 40 or if *Endurance* has hit 30, otherwise level *Endurance*.
-- Talk to Anri.
+- Level up.
+Go in 5 level blocks, first *Vigour* then *Dexterity*.
 - Warp to *Road of Sacrifices*, take the elevator up and kill the Fire Demon with the *Shield of Want* equipped.
 Grab the *Choranthy Ring* on the way down and run to the *Pit of Hollows* bonfire.
 - Warp to *Crucifixion Woods*.
 - Grab the *Blue Bug Pellet* on the way to the *Crystal Sage*.
 It's in the staircase going down opposite *Orbeck of Vinheim*.
-- Kill the *Crystal Sage* with a *Carthus Rouge*.
+- Kill the *Crystal Sage*.
 - Kill the two crystal lizards after that for two *Twinkling Titanites*.
 - Run to the *Cathedral of the Deep* bonfire.

 ### Cathedral of the Deep

 - Kill the two bandits and get the *Paladin's Ashes*.
-- Run towards the *Cleansing Chapel* bonfire, but don't open the doors yet.
+- Run towards the *Cleansing Chapel* bonfire, open the doors, but don't rest yet.
+Equip the torch and *Alluring Skulls*.
 - Kill the mobs by the cross and get the *Estus Shard*.
-- Equip the *Torch* ready to use, and go around the side of the cathedral.
-Kill two crystal lizards for two *Twinkling Titanites*.
-- Drop down through the window of the *Cleansing Chapel* and open the doors.
-If you have plenty of estus then don't enter yet, otherwise go in and rest.
 - Run through the graveyard, dropping down to the right after a bit, then run past the slow mobs and take out the Grave Warden.
 - Get the *Undead Bone Shard* and soul items.
-- Equip the *Alluring Skulls* and use one near the small room that the thieves jump out of.
+- Use an *Alluring Skull*  near the small room that the thieves jump out of.
 - Open the short cut down to the *Cleansing Chapel* and rest.
 - Equip the *Dagger* in place of the *Torch*.
 - Go back up, grab *Lloyd's Sword Ring* then drop down and kill the giant, collecting the *Large Titanite Shard* he drops, and the *Maiden* set.
-- Kill the mob, and then *Longfinger Kirk*, and then quickstep past the other giant, picking up the *Drang Set* and a *Pale Tongue* on the way.
+- Kill the mob, and then *Longfinger Kirk*, and then quickstep past the other giant.
 - Open the final short cut, and kill *Patches*.
 This saves a lot of souls and quite a bit of trouble.
 - Go over the bridge and light the *Rosaria's Bedchamber* bonfire.
-Warp to *Cleansing Chapel* and rescue *Siegward* from the well.
 - Warp back to *Rosaria's Chamber*.
 - Kill the *Deacons of the Deep*.
 Fight as normal in the first phase, in the second buff with a *Gold Pine Resin* then throw an *Alluring Skull* and kill the main dude when the others are distracted.
 - Grab the *Archdeacon set*.
+- Warp to *Cleansing Chapel* and rescue *Siegward* from the well.
+- Warp to *Firelink Shrine*, sell all the stuff you can and level up *Endurance* to 12 then continue with the usual levelling strategy.
 - Warp to *Catacombs of Carthus*.
 - Kill *High Lord Wolnir* with the *Shield of Want* equipped.

-### Shield of Want

-From now on you either want to have this shield equipped all the time, or switch to it quickly after a boss fight for maximum souls.
-You can't use it as a shield as you won't have enough *Strength*, but I don't really use it anyway.
-In times I do need a shield I either use the *Target Shield* for parrying or *Dragon Crest Shield* for blocking dogs etc.

 ### Irithyll of the Boreal Valley

 - Kill Sulyvahn's Beast (carefully) and rest at the *Central Irithyll* bonfire.
+Equip the *Pontiff's Right Eye Ring*.
 - Backtrack to Sirris' summon sign on the bridge and help her kill *Creighton The Wanderer*.
 - Warp to Firelink Shrine and get the *Silvercat Ring*.
-- Talk to *Greirat*, agree that he should go and pillage Undead Settlement then warp back to *Central Irithyll*.
+- Talk to *Greirat*, buy the *Target Sheild*.
+- Warp to *Central Irithyll*.
 - **[Potential Danger]** Run to the *Church of Yorshka* bonfire.
 - Backtrack slowly to kill the Crystal Lizard for a *Twinkling Titanite*.
 - Go out the other door near the bonfire, kill the two Irithyllian Slaves then head around to the right to be invaded by Creighton.
 Kill Creighton.